davidfig/easyedit/README.md

 # easyedit
-inline editing of a single an HTMLElement
+inline editing of a single HTMLElement

 ## rationale